fazil-kp/free_scroll/README.md

 ## Acknowledgments

 This package is a unique creation.
-It is designed to provide a smooth and customizable zooming and scrolling experience for Flutter developers, tailored to both touchscreen and non-touchscreen devices.
+It is designed to provide a smooth and customizable zooming and scrolling experience for your software, tailored to both touchscreen and non-touchscreen devices.
 The idea and implementation are entirely original, aiming to fill a gap in the Flutter ecosystem for 4-dimensional scrolling and zooming functionality.

 ## Copyright